sawickiap/MinScriptLang/README.md

 # Introduction

-MinScriptLang is a new, minimalistic scripting language, with main purpose of having reference implementation of its (hand-written) parser and interpreter contained in a single, short C++ header file, which currently has only around 3600 lines of code, while still being useful, supporting modern and convenient features.
-Main file is [MinScriptLang.hpp](src/MinScriptLang.hpp).
+MinScriptLang is a minimalistic scripting language, with main purpose of having reference implementation of its parser and interpreter contained in a single, short, C++ header file (which currently has only around 3600 lines of code) while still being useful, supporting modern and convenient features.
+Main file is **[MinScriptLang.hpp](src/MinScriptLang.hpp)**.

 **Language features**

 - Syntax similar mostly to JavaScript, also inspired by C++ and other languages in this group, using curly brackets `{}` etc.
 - Dynamically typed.
-- Two types of collections: `Array` (sequence of values indexed by number) and `Object` (set of values accessed through string key).
 - Compatible with JSON - every JSON document is a valid expression of MinScriptLang.
 - Object-oriented features (prototype-based) - classes and object instances can be used, although they are all just objects.
 - Functional features - data types and functions are first-class values, callable objects with embedded state can be created.